kjones14127/Kipp_Portfolio/README.md

 # Kipp_Portfolio
 Data Science Bootcamp Projects, Probono Work, & Projects of Interest

-# Data Science Course Project 1 : Baseball Statistics based on Career Length
+# Data Science Bootcamp Project 1 : Baseball Statistics based on Career Length
 •	Imported provided data sets into SQL Server and used ETL process to build necessary data structure needed for baseball statistical analysis

 •	Refined and further prepared dataset in Jupyter Notebooks using pandas package in python